 Use of lists by the Church

 The Church of England web page, Records Management Guides from the C of E, provides general guidance on data protection and includes a series of 11 factsheets – “the records management tool kit covering various records management topics” .
-The document Personal Files Relating to Clergy – Guidance for Bishops and their staff (revised March 2013), addresses issues relating to the management of clergy personal files [42 to 75] and the sharing of information in clergy personal files, [59 to 76].
+The document Personal Files Relating to Clergy – Guidance for Bishops and their staff (revised March 2013 and updated in November 2017), addresses issues relating to the management of clergy personal files [42 to 75] and the sharing of information in clergy personal files, [59 to 76].
 With regard to the former it notes:

 “43.
 For a number of years, the Bishoprics and Cathedrals Department has provided files in the form of blue card folders, with sub-divisions (hence the widely accepted use of the term ‘blue files’ when referring to clergy personal files).
 These folders have no official status and bishops are not obliged to use them.
 They have, however, been found helpful in promoting consistency.
 The format of these folders will be updated from time to time.”

 In contrast, S38 Clergy Discipline Measure 2003, as amended, places a duty of the Archbishops acting jointly to compile and maintain a list of all clerks in Holy Orders:

 (a) on whom a penalty or censure (by consent or otherwise) has been imposed under this Measure or the 1963 Measure; or

 (b) who have been deposed from Holy Orders under the 1963 Measure; or

 (c) who have executed a deed of relinquishment under the Clerical Disabilities Act 1870 (c.
 31); or

 (d) who have resigned preferment following the making of a complaint in writing against them under section 10(1) above or under the 1963 Measure; or

 (dd) whose name is included in a barred list ; or